 We know how incredibly important your accommodation is each night of your coast to coast holiday.
 That’s why the accommodation provided is in carefully selected walker friendly B&B’s, Guest Houses, small Hotels and Inns.
 The owners have excellent local knowledge, understand the needs of walkers and are welcoming and want you to enjoy your stay.
 As a family business we have personally built an excellent reputation and relationship with the owners and managers.
-We aim to book rooms with ensuite or private facilities every night.
-In a few villages ensuite accommodation is limited and we may have to book a room with shared facilities for one night of your holiday.
+We aim to book rooms with ensuite bathrooms every night.
+In a few villages ensuite accommodation is limited and we may have to book a room with private facilities, i.e. a private bathroom across the hall, for one night of your holiday.

 We provide detailed instructions to find you accommodation which is booked on or close to the Coast to Coast Path.

 Packed lunches can be readily purchased from your overnight accommodation or local shop.